-The main assessment methods within this qualification will be through a series of structured tasks, a portfolio of evidence and an assessor-led discussion.
-The assessment activities have been designed to allow for holistic evidence collection; this means that your evidence will be collected from real working situations that show you can work confidently and consistently across all aspects of the qualification on more than one occasion.
-They will support you to demonstrate your knowledge and skills across different units and learning outcomes within the same activity; this will reduce any repetition of assessment.
+The main assessment methods within this qualification will be through a series of structured tasks, a portfolio of evidence and professional discussion.
+The assessment activities have been designed to allow for holistic evidence collection; they will support you to demonstrate your knowledge and skills across different units and learning outcomes within the same activity, this will reduce any repetition of assessment.